Lipid Slang Meaning: Why Gen Z Calls You Biologically Irresistible

 1. Laugh It Off: “No, Dad, it’s a GOOD thing now.
 Trust me.”

-2. Explain Briefly: “Gen Z stole the word.
+2. Explain Briefly: “Gen Z changed the word.
 It means ‘hot’ now.”

 3. Embrace the Chaos: Slang’s meant to confuse outsiders.
 As meme historian Dr. Jessica Maddox says, “The friction between generations keeps slang alive.”